sysvar package#

 - Return type:

-Load a covariance matrix from a configuration dictionary.
+Load a covariance matrix from a config dict.

 - sysvar.utils.read_yaml(cfg_name: str, deeper_dir: str = '')[source]#